Why is that we all have only 24 hours in a day, yet some of us achieve so much more than others with that 24 hours?

 When we focus on things we can control, we feel empowered.
 When we focus on things we can’t control, we feel powerless.

 The lesson that high performers teach us is that those who tune out the distractions and get focused can achieve amazing results.
-When you dig into high performers and their habits, laser-like focus (and the accompanying ignorance of trivial matters) is the most commonly shared behavior among all different types of high performers.
+When you dig into high performers and their habits, laser-like focus is the most commonly shared behavior among all different types of high performers.

 Why do high performers achieve more in 24 hours than the average person?

 Ferriss encourages avoidance of media which has no impact on your goals.
 To have good ideas and to be productive, we must “turn down the noise”, Ferriss warns us.
-Ferriss was warning us of this way back in 2008, the noise has only cranked up in recent years.
+Ferriss was warning us of this way back in 2008, the noise has only cranked up in the 10+ years since 2008.

 The only media consumed by Saban is 10 minutes of the Weather Channel each morning while having coffee with this wife.
 When asked about the 2016 Presidential Election the day after the election, Saban answered that he “didn’t even know that yesterday was Election Day”.
 He didn’t appear to be joking.
 It’s not a coincidence that this was in the middle of football season.